frederic-perez/AmE-dictionary/data/dictionary.md

 __keseboy__
 __kettledrum__ _n_ :es: timbal
 __keyboarding__ _n_ The work of inputting information using a keyboard.
+__keylogger__ _n_ A software program or hardware device that records or transmits a user’s keystrokes, and in some cases periodic screen shots, and is usually installed without the user’s knowledge.
 __keysmash<sup>1</sup>__ _n_
 __keysmash<sup>2</sup>__ _v_
 __keystone__ _n_ :es: piedra angular